nathan-getchel/nathan-getchel.github.io/essays/final-project-idea.md

 ## Mockup Page Ideas

--Landing page
+- Landing page
--Login/signup page
+- Login/signup page
--Interests/games list for users to select
+- Interests/games list for users to select
--List of open groups
+- List of open groups
--Page to create a new group
+- Page to create a new group

 ## Use Case Ideas

--New user goes to page and signs up for an account -Existing user logs in, scrolls through a list of groups that can be joined, and requests to join a group -Existing user logs in and decides to create a new group with selected games/interests relevant to them
+- New user goes to page and signs up for an account
+- Existing user logs in, scrolls through a list of groups that can be joined, and requests to join a group
+- Existing user logs in and decides to create a new group with selected games/interests relevant to them

 ## Beyond the Basics

--Integration with calendar software (i.e. click a button to import an event into your Google calendar)
+- Integration with calendar software (i.e. click a button to import an event into your Google calendar)